SK11GS/Builders-Glitch/RefinedRequirements.md

   * The feature of Chat or in-app interaction between the Candidate and the Hiring Manager will not be part of the current scope but can be considered for the future.
 * Candidates can remove or update their resumes at any point.
 * Candidates can mark their profiles as "inactive,"
-* After completing an interview, candidates receive a 5-question survey to rate the interviewer and provide feedback on the process.
+* After completing an interview, candidates receive a 5-question survey to rate the interviewer and provide feedback.

 ## Hiring Manager \- System Interaction
-* Employers or hiring managers register on the ClearView platform, with public data auto-filled and non-public data manually input.
+* Employers or hiring managers register on the ClearView platform, with public data auto-filled and non-public data to be manually added.
 * The hiring manager uploads job descriptions and relevant role requirements.
 * Hiring managers access a dashboard to manage job postings, view matched candidates and their Talent Match Score scores and perform relevant administrative tasks.
 * Hiring managers view anonymized profiles of those candidates who are matched.
 * Hiring managers can unlock a candidate's complete profile, and they decide to offer an interview to the candidate.
   * ClearView Platform initiates an invoice for the company when the hiring manager unlocks the candidate's unmasked resume.
 * After an interview, Hiring managers complete a 5-question survey about candidates and provide feedback on the process.
 * Hiring managers can include a DEI Consultant in the interview process to monitor for potential bias.